HOW TO IMPROVE YOUR CURSIVE WRITING

 1. Use the right paper

 For absolute beginners, use a lined paper preferably one that has a middle dotted line to help you when shaping and sizing your lowercase letters.
 The dotted middle line will act as a guide to help you write evenly and neatly.
 You can find these lined papers in your local stationery shop or supermarket.
-You can also find them included as part of the Cursive worksheets bundle in my Etsy store.
+You can also find them included as part of the Cursive worksheets.

 2. Write at an angle